nuernber/Theia/docs/source/ransac.rst

   A generalization of RANSAC that chooses to maximize the likelihood of an estimation rather than the inlier count.
 Proposed by [Torr]_ et. al.

-  .. function:: Mlesac(int min_sample_size, double inlier_mean, double inlier_sigma, double search_left, double search_right, const std::vector<double>& confidence, double confidence_threshold)
+  .. function:: Mlesac(int min_sample_size, double inlier_mean, double inlier_sigma, double search_left, double search_right, double confidence_threshold, double inlier_probability)

     ``min_sample_size``: The minimum number of samples needed to estimate a model